oxedions/banquise/README.md

     hostnamectl set-hostname saltmaster.sphen.local

-Generate an ssh key without passphrase:
+Generate an ssh key without pass-phrase:

     ssh-keygen

+Also generate an ssh key for future master, and keep it somewhere (private and public key).

 Download Banquise: